The International Conference on High Performance Computing & Simulation

 The conference does not allow remote or virtual presentations.

-It encourages all presenters and as many of the co-authors to attend and participate.
+At least one of the authors must attend and present the work.
+This should encourage all presenters and as many of the co-authors as possible to attend and actively participate.
 This is vital to the conference success and to maximizing the return to all those who contribute.

 IEEE Policy on No Show / Non Presented Papers